anotida01/cpen311_opengl/README.md

 Graphics algorithms are implemented in [algorithms.c](algorithms.c).
 Follow the examples in that file to add new algorithms.

-When running the executable, pass the function number as a argument
+When running the executable, pass the function number as an argument.
 ```bash
 ./cpen311_opengl 2 #this will run the function registered with number=2
 ```